 Quick info

-Ketamine is a synthetic anesthetic and belongs to the dissociatives.
-The mode of action is strongly dependent on the amount consumed.
-Ketamine is used, usually in low doses, as a party drug, but in higher doses it can trigger strong extra-physical, psychedelic experiences ("K-Hole").
-In addition, ketamine is used in psychiatry as a rapid-acting antidepressant for treatment-resistant depression.
+Ketamine is a synthetic anesthetic and belongs to the group of dissociatives.
+Its effects are highly dependent on the amount consumed.
+Ketamine is usually used in low doses as a party drug, but in higher doses it can trigger strong out-of-body, psychedelic experiences ("K-Hole").
+Ketamine is also used in psychiatry as a quick-acting antidepressant for treatment-resistant depression.

 The effect of ketamine as an intoxicant is strongly dependent on the dosage: in lower doses it has a disinhibiting and relaxing effect, similar to alcohol, while higher doses can induce trance-like states up to out-of-body or near-death experiences ("K-Hole").
 There may be a fragmentary dissolution of the environment and bodily sensation, thoughts may break off, feelings of weightlessness or floating may emerge.
 Sensory perceptions and the space-time sensation change.